Los Angeles Rams vs. Tennessee Titans NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Titans stats and trends

-- Tennessee is 6-1 against the spread and 6-1 overall in games when it puts up more than 21.0 points.
+- Tennessee is 6-1 against the spread and 6-1 overall in games when it scores more than 21.0 points.

-- This season the Titans have 11 turnovers, two fewer than the Rams have takeaways (13).
+- The Titans have 11 giveaways this season, while the Rams have 13 takeaways.

 Home and road insights

-- Los Angeles has hit the over in three of five games at home this season.
+- Los Angeles has gone over the total in three of five games at home this season.

 - The average total in Rams home games this season is 51.5 points, 1.0 fewer than this contest's over/under (52.5).

-- Tennessee is 3-1 overall, and 3-1 against the spread, away from home.
+- Away from home, Tennessee is 3-1 against the spread, and 3-1 overall.

-- Tennessee has gone over the total in all four of their road games this season.
+- In four road games this season, Tennessee has hit the over every time.

 Powered by Data Skrive.